AshleyF/brief/sandbox/Language/Readme.md

 DEBATE 2: Should the current `Continuation` be part of the machine state?
 Probably yes.

 The below visualization of the mechanics are quite nice. `Continuation` on the left, `Stack` on the right (or visa versa if you prefer postfix). `Secondary` words are "expanded" and appended to the `Continuation`.
 I've done this before for a debugger by inserting "break" and "step out" words between the expansion and the rest of the program.
 Very tangible, exposed, simple mechanics.
+This idea was inspired by [Stevan Apters's XY language](http://www.nsl.com/k/xy/xy.htm).

 	area 7.200000 |                    // initial program
 	         area | 7.200000           // 7.2 pushed